jeffknupp/blog/content/2013-01-04-creating-and-optimizing-a-letterpress-cheating-program-in-python.md

 the list comprehension.

 You might be asking yourself "Why change it at all?
 None of the functionality changed?".
-Three reaons.
+Three reasons.
 First, I'm making the code available on GitHub and using it as a teaching aid, so I want it to be written in idiomatic Python.
 Second, it's easier to read and comprehend than the first version, so it better suits my goals.
 Lastly, it's a habit that I've forced myself into over